yzlin/react-native-audio-api/README.md

 ### ⚠️ Pre-Alpha

 This library is at a very early stage of development.
-There are know performance issues and the library is not yet suitable for real production applications.
-We will be publishing the first alpha version of the library in the upcoming days, stay tunned! 🎶
+There are known performance issues and the library is not yet suitable for real production applications.
+We will be publishing the first alpha version of the library in the upcoming days, stay tuned! 🎶

 If you have questions about the library, our progress, plans or just want to say "hi!" you can reach us in our <a href="https://discord.swmansion.com" target="_blank" rel="noopener noreferrer">discord server</a>